LennartHennigs/Knulli-and-RGXX-Notes/README.md

 ## Configuring Ports & Portmaster

-- In addition to preinstalled ports there is *Portmaster* preinstalled on Knulli.
+- In addition to the pre-installed ports there is *Portmaster* nstalled on Knulli.
-- *Portmaster* is a program that that allows you to install and manage “game ports”—that is, Linux-native versions or open-source re-implementations of classic and modern games.
+- *Portmaster* is a program that allows you to install and manage “game ports”—that is, Linux-native versions or open-source re-implementations of classic and modern games.
-- Often you need to copy the original game files into the folder of installed ports.
+- Often, you need to copy the original game files into the installed ports folder.

 - **Note**: If your ROM SD card is not `ext4` formatted, [some ports might not run](https://knulli.org/guides/portmaster-and-exfat/#stick-with-ext4).
 - **Note**: Always start by reading the `_info.txt` file in the emulator's folder.